4 Mistakes of My Life as a Software Tester (and You’re Probably Making These)

 Conclusion:

-Keep yourself updated, keep learning new and in-demand skills, share knowledge, information and problems, never hesitate to demand better quality and be always ready to contribute for the same.
+Keep yourself updated, keep learning new and in-demand skills, share knowledge, information and problems, never hesitate to demand better quality and always be ready to contribute for the same.

 Recommended Reading